pitoneverde/philo/README.md

 # philo
-Classical philosophers at dinner problem\n
+## Classical philosophers at dinner problem

 Resolved both with pthreads and processes